TheMarex/ba-thesis/text/3_pattern.md

 ### ZMP Preview Control

-This module implements the method described by Kajita et al. and uses the method outlined by Katayama et al. to compute the optimal control input $u[k]$.
+This module implements the method described by Kajita et al. \cite{kajita2003biped} and uses the method outlined by Katayama et al. \cite{katayama1985design} to compute the optimal control input $u[k]$.
 Since it is computational feasible, the preview period consists of the full reference trajectory.
 For an online usage of this method, this could be reduced to a much smaller sample size, e.g. only preview one step ahead.
 Using the system dynamics described by \ref{eq:state-transition-result} the CoM trajectory, velocity and acceleration can be computed.
 The implementation makes heavy use of \name{Eigen}, a high performance linear algebra framework that uses SIMD instructions to speed up calculations.
-Thus thus a calculation time of 6.2s could be achieved to calculate ten steps, including the inverse kinematics.
+Thus thus a calculation time of 6.2s could be achieved to calculate ten steps (about 1000 samples), including the inverse kinematics.

 ### Inverse Kinematics

-Using the foot trajectories and CoM trajectory the actual resulting joint angles need to be calculated.
+Using the foot trajectories and CoM trajectory the resulting joint angles need to be calculated.
-Since the kinematic model that is used has a total of 35 degrees of freedom, we need to reduce the number of joints that are used to a sensible value.
+Since the used kinematic model has a total of 35 degrees of freedom, we need to reduce the number of joints that are used for the IK to a sensible value.
 For walking only the joints of the legs and both the torso roll and pitch joints are used.
 All other joints are constrained to static values that will not cause self-collisions (e.g. the arms are slightly extended and do not touch the body).
 For computing the IK additional constraints where added, to make sure the robot has a sensible pose: The chest should always have an upright position